-Windows 8 Start Screen & Desktop
+Windows 8.1 Start Screen & Desktop

-The Apps, control panels, utilities and programs within Windows 8 are accessed from the Start screen and/or Windows Desktop app.
-The Desktop (which runs as an app within the Start screen) can be accessed by clicking the Desktop item in the Start screen (or by using the Windows Logo Key ## + D key combination).
+The Apps, control panels, utilities and programs within Windows are accessed from the Start screen and/or Windows Desktop app.
+The Desktop (which runs as an app within the Start screen) can be accessed by clicking the Desktop item in the Start screen (or by using the Windows Logo Key = + D key combination).
+Click the arrow at the bottom of the Start screen to access Apps.

-Figure 1 - 9 - Windows Start Screen
+Figure 1 - 10 - Windows Start Screen